Seema Malhotra: Parliamentary career

+In 2017, Malhotra set up a local charity, Hounslow's Promise, to give local children the best possible start in life, which she continues to run.

-Malhotra voted in the successful yes ('Aye') lobby in a key House of Commons division of 25 June 2018 as to the National Policy Statement: Airports which laid out government support for a third runway, and was not among the 28 of 46 London Labour MPs opposing the runway.
-During the related debate she said:
+In June 2018, Malhotra voted in favour of the National Policy Statement: Airports which laid out government support for a third runway, and was not among the 28 of 46 London Labour MPs opposing the runway.

-"A majority in my constituency is in favour of expansion — every poll in recent years has shown that, and it is generally in the ballpark of 2:1.
-Tens of thousands of my constituents work, or have worked, at the airport.
-London’s first airport was in my constituency, in what is now Hanworth Air Park...

-Today it is a disgrace that we are unfortunately being asked to vote before we have all the information, including sight of new flight paths and analysis of how people will be affected.
-If the Government get support for the NPS tonight, it will be for them to hold true to their word that the development consent will not be given unless detailed proposals show how environmental impacts will be mitigated in line with legal obligations, and all other commitments adhered to."Following Keir Starmer's election as Labour leader in April 2020, Malhotra returned to the front bench as the Shadow Minister for Employment in the shadow work and pensions team.
+Following Keir Starmer's election as Labour leader in April 2020, Malhotra returned to the front bench as the Shadow Minister for Employment in the shadow work and pensions team.
+In this role, she highlighted the impact of Covid-19 lockdown on aviation communities.
+In addition, she convened a "Blue Skies" conference to secure the future of West London's aviation sector and "to draw up an ambitious and far-sighted blueprint for the future of aviation."
+She continues to co-chair the London West Innovation District, which aims to produce innovation clusters in West London for aviation, creative industries, and tech.

 She was appointed as the Shadow Minister for Business and Consumers in the minor May 2021 reshuffle, succeeding Lucy Powell in the role.
+In the 2023 British shadow cabinet reshuffle, she was appointed Shadow Minister for Skills and Further Education.

+She was appointed Minister for Migration and Citizenship following Labour's victory in the July 2024 election.
+On 10 September 2024 she announced the imposition of a visa requirement for Jordanian citizens to enter the UK, in order to prevent refugees from that country from claiming asylum.

+She is a vice president of the Fabian Society.

 Personal life

 Malhotra is married to management consultant and financier Sushil Kumar Saluja, who was Accenture’s Senior Managing Director for Financial Services in Europe, Africa, Middle East, and Latin America, and serves on the board of TheCityUK which is an industry body that promotes financial services in the UK.
-They live in Chelsea, London.
+They live on The Vale, Chelsea in a property valued at £9,775,000.
 Prior to serving as an MP, it was reported that Malhotra used the name 'Malhotra-Suma'; the 2017 Election poll results state her name to be 'Seema Malhotra-Saluja (known as Seema Malhotra)'.